The Kia EV6 crossover is on sale in Australia with three trim levels, two powertrains and one long range battery pack.

 How does it compare to other EVs?

-The table shows the comparative cost of ownership between the Kia Ev6 and a similarly sized and popular Kia Sorento.
-Despite costing ~$12,000+ more than a similarly equipped Kia Sorento, the EV6 will be cost less to own based on a five year ownership period.
+Despite costing around $12,000 more expensive than a similarly-equipped Kia Sorento, the EV6 will cost less to own based on a five-year ownership period.

 Stay up to date with the latest EV news